 5 Simple Steps to Follow for Storage Units

-- Think Ahead — You should place frequently used items toward the front of the storage unit.
+1. Think Ahead: You should place frequently used items toward the front of the storage unit.
 Meanwhile, rarely used items should go toward the back of the storage unit.

-- Install Shelving — One of the best ways to pack a storage unit is to install shelving.
+2. Install shelving: One of the best ways to pack a storage unit is to install shelving.
 Not only will it be easier to store items, but it’ll help you utilize your storage unit’s vertical space.

-- Line the Wall — When trying to figure out how to pack a storage unit, you should line the walls with boxes first.
+3. Line the Wall: When trying to figure out how to pack a storage unit, you should line the walls with boxes first.
 You also should pack back to front and leave room for an aisle.

-- Pack Vertically — You can maximize the most of your space by packing vertically.
-Large furniture pieces are great choices because you can put them on their side and then fit items around them.
+4. Pack vertically: You can maximize most of your space by packing vertically.
+Large furniture pieces are great choices because you can put them on their side and then fit items around them for optimal organization.

-- Protect Furniture — You should always protect your furniture with towels, blankets, or furniture bags.
+5. Protect furniture: You should always protect your furniture with towels, blankets, or furniture bags.
 It’ll help keep out mold, dust, pests, and mildew.

 Putting Boxes Into Your Storage Unit

-If your storage unit isn’t climate controlled, you may want to consider getting something to put on the ground to protect it from pests, dirt, and moisture.
+If your storage unit isn’t climate controlled, you may want to consider getting something to put on the ground to protect your belongings from pests, dirt and moisture.

-Moving Help can assist you with your storage unit needs by helping you load up your items before you take them to the storage unit, or they can help you unload your items when you’re at your storage unit.
-Moving Help can make your storage room organization process go much faster and more efficiently.
+Moving Help can assist you with your storage unit needs by having Service Providers help you load your items before you take them to the storage unit, or they can help you unload your items when you’re at your storage unit.
+Moving Help can make your storage room organization process go much faster.

 Get the Most Out of Your Storage Unit